aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-new-regular-layer/_index.md

 ## Introduction

 In this **aspose psd tutorial** you'll discover how to **export PSD to PNG** while also **creating a new regular layer** inside the same file.
 Whether you need to generate web‑ready thumbnails, prepare assets for a design pipeline, or simply experiment with **psd image manipulation**, Aspose.PSD for Java gives you full programmatic control.
 We'll walk through every step—from loading the source file to saving both the updated PSD and a PNG copy—so you can start manipulating PSD layers right away.

+## How to export PSD to PNG using Aspose.PSD

+Exporting a PSD to PNG is a two‑step process: first you add or modify the layers you need, then you call `save` with a `PngOptions` instance.
+This approach lets you **convert PSD to PNG** or **export PSD as PNG** in a single, fluent operation.

+## What is a regular layer and why add a new PSD layer?

+A **regular layer** is a basic raster layer that can hold pixel data, transparency, and positioning information.
+Adding a new PSD layer lets you inject graphics, watermarks, or placeholders without altering existing artwork.
+This is especially useful when you need to **add layer to PSD** programmatically for automated batch processing.

 ## Quick Answers
 - **Can I export PSD to PNG with one call?** Yes, after adding layers you can call `save` with `PngOptions`.